 Class C licenses: The following people qualify for a Class C license:

 (1) Those who have resided part-time in the town for each of the past three consecutive years.
 For the purposes of this C(1) license, “part-time” means a minimum of five months (consecutively or cumulatively) during the calendar year.
-Applicants for a C(1) license must present written proof, in addition to other license requirements, that the owner of the residence allows the presence of the dog.
+If the applicant under this C(1) does not own the part-time residence, the applicant must present written proof, in addition to other license requirements, that the owner of the residence allows the presence of the dog.

 (2) Full-time employees of businesses within the town who have worked in the town for at least the past three (3) consecutive years.
 For the purposes of this C(2) license, “full-time” means employment by a business within the town of at least 32 hours per week for a minimum of five months (consecutively or cumulatively) during the calendar year.
-A C(2) license allows the employee to bring the licensed dog to the place of employment on condition that the dog return home (out of Little Cottonwood Canyon) with the employee at the end of the employee’s shift.
+A C(2) license allows the employee to bring the licensed dog to the place of employment within the town on condition that the dog return home (out of Little Cottonwood Canyon) with the employee at the end of the employee’s shift.
 The applicant for a C(2) license shall show, in addition to other license requirements, written proof that the owner of the business at which the employee works allows the presence of the dog and has a suitable location for it.

 Class D licenses: The mayor shall have the authority to issue a temporary dog license for demonstrated necessity or extraordinary hardship.
 The term of a Class D license shall not exceed two weeks.
-Any license issued under this authority shall be reported at the next regularly scheduled town council meeting.
+Any license issued under this authority shall be reported at the next regularly scheduled Town Council meeting.
 Any dog licensed under this class must wear the applicable Alta dog license tag and pay a fee set by resolution.

-Class E licenses: The mayor or his/her designee shall have the authority to issue temporary licenses to rescue dogs or other groups of dogs requiring specialized training.
+Class E licenses: The mayor or his/her designee shall have the authority to issue temporary licenses to rescue dogs or other groups of dogs for purposes of receiving specialized training within the town.

 Class F licenses: The person chiefly responsible for the care of each Alta Ski Lifts Company avalanche dog qualifies for a Class F license.